Lincoln College of Technology-Melrose Park

 Top Programs

 The fields Lincoln College of Technology-Melrose Park awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Lincoln College of Technology-Melrose Park's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Lincoln College of Technology-Melrose Park's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

 As a private institution in Melrose Park, Illinois, Lincoln College of Technology-Melrose Park enrolls students across a range of programs.
-The school reports a graduation rate of roughly 67%.
+The graduation rate is roughly 67%.

-After financial aid, the average net price at Lincoln College of Technology-Melrose Park — the real out-of-pocket cost once federal grants and scholarships are applied — is about $25,598.
+The average net price at Lincoln College of Technology-Melrose Park, the amount students actually pay each year after federal grants and scholarships, is about $25,598.
 Students from families earning under $30,000 typically pay closer to $24,854 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $11,250.
+The median graduate leaves with about $11,250 in federal student loans.

-Ten years out, alumni of Lincoln College of Technology-Melrose Park report median earnings of $38,683; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Lincoln College of Technology-Melrose Park report median earnings of $38,683, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools